Poovarasi5603/ClientDataCollection-Project/README.md

 To read a text file and display its contents through PHP using XAMPP Web Server.

-Move the text file into the "htdocs" directory of your XAMPP installation.
+Create a new PHP file  'client.php' that contains php code to read the text file's contents in the "htdocs" directory of your XAMPP installation.
 This directory is typically located at C:\xampp\htdocs on Windows or /Applications/XAMPP/htdocs on macOS.

-Create a new PHP file in the "htdocs" directory 'client.php' that contains php code to read the text file's contents.

 Open your web browser and navigate to http://localhost/php_program/client.php .
 This will execute the PHP script, read the contents of the text file, and display them on the web page.